 | 102 | C1 | Rahul | DBMS | A- |

 A relation is in Third Normal Form if it is in 2NF and no non-prime attribute depends on another non-prime attribute.
-In simple words, non-key attributes should depend only on the key, not on other non-key attributes.
+Non-key attributes must depend on a candidate key, not transitively on other non-key attributes.

 Before 3NF: Dept_Name depends on Dept_ID, not directly on Emp_ID.